rhysd/wandbox-vim/README.md

 ## TODO

-- [ ] [vim-quickrun](https://github.com/thinca/vim-quickrun) type like wandbox/gcc-head, wandbox/clang-head...
+- Types of [vim-quickrun](https://github.com/thinca/vim-quickrun) like wandbox/gcc-head, wandbox/clang-head...
-- [ ] Execute asynchronously with Vital.ProcessManager
+- Execute asynchronously with Vital.ProcessManager
-- [ ] Better command interface
+- Better command interface
-- [ ] unite interface for compiler options
+- Unite interface for compiler options
-- [ ] unite interface for compilers
+- Unite interface for compilers
-- [ ] persistent caching for options which would be used in quickrun type generation and unite interface
+- Persistent caching for options which would be used in quickrun type generation and unite interface
-- [ ] make default options and a compiler customizable
+- Make default options and a compiler customizable

 ## Libraries wandbox-vim Using